datalogics/pdf-rest-api-samples/README.md

 # pdf-rest-api-samples

-## About our PDF REST API sample programs
+## About our PDF REST API code samples
-This GitHub repository provides public access to sample programs that demonstrate how you can programmatically submit requests to our PDF Rest API.
+This GitHub repository provides public access to sample scripts that demonstrate how to programmatically submit requests to the PDF REST APIs service.

-An API key is required to run these samples.
-For more information, including how to obtain a free API key, please visit [our website](https://www.datalogics.com/products/cloud/pdf-rest-apis/).
+Start by [requesting an API Key](https://www.datalogics.com/rest-apis-form/), which provides free access to up to 250 API calls per month.
+This is required to run these samples.
+After filling out the form, you will immediately receive an email with your API Key.

 ## Instructions

 ### Uploading an input file

-POST requests require an API key.
-To apply your API key, you must include it in your requests as a header called `Api-Key`.
+POST requests require an API Key.
+To apply your API Key, you must include it in your requests as a header called `Api-Key`.

 Before running each sample program, look for a comment that reads:
 > `Place your api key here`

-and replace `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with your API key.
+and replace `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with your API Key.

 ### Downloading your output file(s)

-Each subdirectory includes a `get-resource-id-endpoint` sample program that you can run to retrieve your output files.
+Each subdirectory includes a `get-resource-id-endpoint` sample that demonstrates how to download output files.

+When you make a POST call to one of the API endpoints, you will receive back a response that includes an ID reference to each resource, including newly uploaded input files and newly generated output files.
+These IDs are in the form of a universally unique identifier (UUID).

-Before running the sample program, look for a comment that reads:
+Before running this sample program, look for a comment that reads:
 > `place resource uuid here`

-and replace `xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with the resource UUID.
+and replace `xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with the resource UUID you received back from a previous POST request.
 You may also wish to update the variable containing the output file name before sending your GET request.

 ### Running a sample program